CognitiveProgrammer/State-Machine-Using-Boost-Statechart/Chapter-1/Readme.md

 ## 1.3 : Conclusion

-_In this chapter we learned about creating state machine with starting states and running the state machines.
+_In this chapter, we learned about creating state machine with starting states and how to start the state machine_.